CCC-Attestation/formal-spec-KBS/README.md

 # Formal Specification and Verification of the Confidential Containers KBS Protocol

 ## Tool
-We will use state-of-the-art symbolic security analysis tool [ProVerif](https://ieeexplore.ieee.org/document/9833653) for the specification of the protocol.
+We are using state-of-the-art symbolic security analysis tool [ProVerif](https://ieeexplore.ieee.org/document/9833653) for the specification of the protocol.

 ## Upcoming and Recent Talks and Research Visits